+In addition to the Mayor's bi-annual clean up, the Community Pitch-In Program allows organizations residents or organizations to register a cleanup and request collection from the Bureau of Solid Waste.
+Under the Community Pitch-In Program, Community associations can request up to four (4) roll-off dumpsters a year to aid in cleanup efforts.
+In FY23, 900 Community Pitch-In Service requests were completed to collect 872 tons of debris.
 In August 2019, the Department of Public Works created a "Volunteer Clean-Up Event" Service Request.
 This service request type allows residents to receive bag pickup for clean-ups of any size, year-round.
 Previously, options for hosting a clean-up were limited to the Community Pitch-In, which is intended for registered community associations, and the Mayor's Spring and Fall Cleanups.
 Through this new initiative, anyone can register a Volunteer Clean-Up Event to receive bag pick-up from the Bureau of Solid Waste and stormwater credits from the Office of Compliance and Research.
-This incentivizes more people and organizations to hold clean-ups and enables us to track volunteer participation.
-In Fiscal Year 2021, 92 Volunteer Clean-Up Event service requests were closed, and community pitch-in events collected more than 1,827 tons of debris.
+This incentivizes more people and organizations to hold clean-ups and enables the Department to track volunteer participation.
+In FY23, 89 Volunteer Clean-Up Event service requests were completed to collect more than 1,179 tons of debris and engage over 1,400 volunteers.